 Wineglass Bay Lookout and Beach

 From Wineglass Bay Lookout, the trail to Wineglass Beach is an extra 45 minutes (1.5kms) one way.
 The trail is made up of a series of stairs and the decline is steep, which means so is the incline.
 I would class this trail as strenuous and suitable for people with a level of fitness.
 Despite the challenge of the hike, the inviting turquoise waters, white sand beach and red rock formations are worth it.
-Wineglass Bay Beach is rated as one of the top 10 beaches in the world, and due to the difficulty in accessibility, it is a really quiet beach.
-The total length of the Wineglass Bay lookout and beach trail is 6kms and 2.5 hours, however you can easily add an extra hour on for the time you will spend at the beach.
+Wineglass Bay Beach is rated as one of the top 10 beaches in the world, and due to the difficulty in accessing Wine Glass Bay beach, it is really quiet.
+The total length of the Wineglass Bay lookout and beach trail is 6kms and is expected to take 2.5 hours, however, you can easily add an extra hour on for the time you will spend at the beach.